alperyazar/home/_posts/2024-02-19-c-neden-derlenir.md

 as C++ and Java. [^10f] Therefore, it's essential not to overlook its importance.

+## Let's keep it "BASIC"

+In the 1960s, developers noticed that writing programs for computers was challenging, and programming was primarily restricted to scientists and mathematicians.
+To make computers accessible to students in non-scientific fields, they created **BASIC** (**B**eginners' **A**ll-purpose **S**ymbolic **I**nstruction **C**ode).
+The aim of this new programming language was to empower students outside of scientific disciplines to utilize computers. [^11f]

+BASIC is a significant language in computer history, especially during the 1980s when the microcomputer revolution occurred.
+Microcomputers became affordable, allowing individuals to purchase personal computers for their homes.
+BASIC emerged as the de-facto programming language for microcomputers.
+There were various implementations of BASIC, each with some differences, such as Applesoft BASIC, Altair BASIC, Commodore BASIC, Microsoft BASIC, and BBC BASIC (yes, from the British Broadcasting Corporation).
+Altair BASIC was one of Microsoft's earliest programs and contributed to the company's growth.

+In the 1960s, BASIC was used in large time-sharing systems, where it was compiled into machine code.
+However, when microcomputers emerged, their memory was too limited to support a full BASIC compiler.
+As a result, BASIC interpreters were developed for microcomputers, transforming the language from a compiled language to an interpreted one in practice.

 ## The Mission: Porting UNIX

 C.. all the power of assembly language combined with the readability of assembly language